 - the employee’s contribution to CSSS

-Wages can be paid by the hour, day, biweekly or monthly as agreed upon between the parties but the interval cannot be more than a month.
+Salaries can be determined by the hour, day, biweekly or monthly as agreed upon between the employers and employees.
+The interval between payments cannot be more than a month.

-It is legally acceptable in Costa Rica to provide employees with online payslips, however employees must reply via email confirming that the payment was received.
+Employers in Costa Rica may provide employees with digital payslips.
+However, employees must reply via email confirming receipt of the payment.

 Timesheets & Record Keeping

-Payroll reports must be kept for five years.
+Payroll reports must be kept on record for five years.

-- The Labor Code does not allow the employee to accumulate vacation time and does not favor the partition of the vacation time.
-Only under special circumstances will the law allow breaking the vacation into a maximum of two parts.
+- The Labor Code does not allow the employee to roll over vacation time and does not favor the separation of vacation time into different periods.
+Only under special circumstances will the law allow partitioning the vacation into a maximum of two periods.

-- Employees who have to work on Sundays or on statutory holidays have to be paid at a rate of double normal wages.
+- Employees who have to work on Sundays or on statutory holidays must be paid at a rate of double normal wages.

-An employer in Costa Rica has to pay at least 50% of the salary for the first 3 days of an employee’s sick leave while the Social Security Administration (Caja Costarricense de Seguro Social or CCSS) pays the other 50%.
+- An employer in Costa Rica is required to pay at least 50% of the salary for the first three days of an employee’s sick leave.
+The Social Security Administration (Caja Costarricense de Seguro Social or CCSS) pays the other 50%.

-The CCSS pays 60% of the salary from the 4th day of the sick leave with no obligation on the part of the employer to pay salary during the remaining period of sick leave.
-However, the employee has to submit a medical certificate obtained from an accredited CCSS doctor.
+- The CCSS pays 60% of the salary from the fourth day of the sick leave with no obligation on the part of the employer to pay salary during the remaining period of sick leave.
+However, the employee must submit a medical certificate obtained from an accredited CCSS doctor.

 Maternity, Paternity, Parental Leave

-- The employer has to allow maternity leave for 1 month before the birth and for 3 months after the birth of the baby.
-The employer has to pay 50% of the salary for all four months of leave and the CCSS pays the other 50%.
+- The employer must allow maternity leave for one month prior to the birth and for three months following the birth of the child.
+The employer must pay 50% of the salary for all four months of leave while the CCSS pays the other 50%.

-- If an employer terminates the services of a pregnant woman, the employer will have to pay regular wages from the date of dismissal to the eighth month of pregnancy to a pregnant woman who has been fired.
+- If an employer terminates the services of a pregnant woman, the employer will have to pay regular wages from the date of dismissal through the eighth month of pregnancy.

 Nursing Care Leave

-Mothers are entitled to a nursing license with payment, including the right to leave work for one hour per day with salary payment.
-This license is valid as long as the mother keeps nursing the child, and she must provide a medical certification to her employer.
+Mothers are entitled to a nursing license with payment, including the right to leave work for one hour per day paid.
+This license is valid as long as the mother keeps nursing the child.
+The employee is required to provide a medical certification to her employer.

 Compassionate / Bereavement Leave

-An employee is entitled to bereavement leave of 3 days paid leave in the event of the death of an immediate family member.
+An employee is entitled to bereavement leave of three days paid leave in the event of the death of an immediate family member.

 Benefits to the Employee in Costa Rica

-- The Credit Card Protection Policy (Protección Crediticia Tarjeta de Crédito) takes over credit card payments for the duration of 12 months for the unemployed, and only covers legal residents of Costa Rica who are at least 18 years old and not of retirement age.
-The individual has to have been employed for six consecutive months prior to becoming unemployed.
+- The Credit Card Protection Policy (Protección Crediticia Tarjeta de Crédito) takes over credit card payments for the duration of 12 months for the unemployed.
+This only covers legal residents of Costa Rica who are at least 18 years old and not of retirement age.
+The individual must be employed for six consecutive months prior to becoming unemployed.

-- The Unemployment Protection Policy (Protección Crediticia por Desempleo) works the same as the Credit Card Protection Policy but covers mortgage payments.
+- The Unemployment Protection Policy (Protección Crediticia por Desempleo) works in the same way as the Credit Card Protection Policy but covers mortgage payments.

 Worker’s Compensation Insurance (Riesgos del Trabajo)

-This is a system of insurance to protect the worker from accidents during working hours and is administered by the National Institute of Insurance (Instituto Nacional de Seguros).
-Every employer is under the legal obligation to provide a Worker’s Compensation Insurance Policy for their employee.
+This is a system of insurance to protect workers from accidents incurred during working hours.
+It is administered by the National Institute of Insurance (Instituto Nacional de Seguros).
+Every employer is legally obliged to provide each employee with a Worker’s Compensation Insurance Policy.

 Costa Rica does not currently limit the number or percentage of foreigners who can work in the country.
-The Constitution also provides that no discrimination shall be made with regard to wages, advantages, or working conditions between Costa Ricans and foreigners.
-However, employers have to provide Costa Rican workers preference for jobs and a work permit is only issued when the employer is able to show that the foreign employee has a skill set that the employer is not able to find with local employees.
+The Constitution also provides no discrimination shall be made with regard to wages, advantages or working conditions between Costa Ricans and foreigners.
+However, employers have to provide Costa Rican workers preference for jobs.
+Work permits are only issued when the employer can demonstrate that the foreign employee has a skill they are unable to find in local employees.

 A Costa Rica work permit falls under the “Special Category” of immigration permits, along with a student permit.
-This means that it will allow the holder to work and remain in the country under the conditions set by the Ministry of Labour and Social Security.
-The first condition to get a work visa is to have an employer who is able to employ the foreigner.
-A Costa Rica work permit can take anywhere between 3 to 8 months to process.
-All documents must be translated into Spanish and be notarised.
+This means it will allow the holder to work and remain in the country under the conditions set by the Ministry of Labor and Social Security.
+The first condition to get a work visa is to have an employer who is willing to employ the foreigner.
+A Costa Rica work permit can take anywhere between three to right months to process.
+All documents must be translated into Spanish and be notarized.

-Permanent residence or citizenship are the only two immigration statuses that carry no restrictions.
-Other residence options (rentista, pensionado) are considered temporary and these permits do not automatically allow the holder to work.
+The only two immigration statuses without restrictions are permanent residence or citizenship.
+Other residence options (‘rentista’ or ‘pensionado’) are considered temporary and these permits do not automatically allow the holder to work.
 To obtain permanent residence, one must have held temporary residence for at least three years before applying.

-People who can work in Costa Rica without citizenship or permanent residence:
+People who can work in Costa Rica without citizenship or permanent residence include:

-- Home-based businesses over the internet, e.g. freelance writer, web or graphic designer, trader with ability to prove that the income earned is coming from outside of Costa Rica.
+- Those with home-based businesses who work over the internet (e.g. freelance writer, graphic designer or a trader with the ability to prove that the income earned is coming from outside of Costa Rica).

 - Business owners (assuming a temporary residence is held) may oversee business operations as a shareholder but may not perform daily job functions as an employee.

-Another option for living and working in Costa Rica is through the Youth Mobility program.
-However, this is a very limited option as it is only available to Canadian citizens aged 18-35 and is valid for up to 1 year.
+The Youth Mobility program is another option for living and working in Costa Rica.
+However, this is a very limited option as it is only available to Canadian citizens aged 18-35.
+This permit is valid for up to one year.